 Try to remember that you can't control a script sale.
 It's impossible, in fact.
 No matter how talented you are, and no matter who your agent or manager is, for your spec script to sell and get your career going it's going to take some serious luck on top of all that talent in your blood.
 And the best way to make your own luck is to meet a lot of folks, be cool to everyone you meet, and keep rewriting your scripts and improving your craft - the only thing you have control over.

 Keep on writing and rewriting and have some fun.
-And if you're not having fun while you're screenwriting, it's time that you hang up your quill.
+And if you're not having fun while you're screenwriting, it's time you hang up your quill.

 What should you write when you don't know what to write?